 When it comes to fun in the Great Smoky Mountains, the possibilities are endless.
 This area is one of the top family vacation destinations in the country for a reason, and vacationers keep coming back, again and again.

-So once you’ve reached your fill of nature and are seeking different kind of wonder, these museum attractions are sure to delight and entertain and keep your curiosity peaked.
+In addition to the breathtaking natural scenery of the Great Smoky Mountains, there are numerous family-friendly Gatlinburg attractions, diversions, curiosities, and more around every bend.
+So once you’ve reached your fill of nature and are seeking a different kind of wonder, these top museums in Gatlinburg are sure to delight and entertain and keep your curiosity peaked.

-Salt & Pepper Shaker Museum
+1. Salt & Pepper Shaker Museum

-The kooky, the quirky, the absolute absurd, who doesn’t want to shake it up a little on vacation?
+The kooky, the quirky, the absolutely absurd, who doesn’t want to shake it up a little on vacation?
 Shake the salt shaker, I mean.
-Well, if you are seeking to visit a museum that is truly one-of-a-kind (in fact it’s the only one that exists in the United States, they do have a sister store in Spain), why not visit the Museum of Salt and Pepper Shakes.
+Well, if you are seeking to visit a museum that is truly one-of-a-kind (in fact it’s the only one that exists in the United States, they do have a sister store in Spain), why not visit the Museum of Salt and Pepper Shakes?

 Where else can you explore and view over 20,000 sets of salt and pepper shakers from all over the world?

 You will see salt and pepper shakers big and small, of all shapes, colors, designs, textures and materials.
 Pairs you had never imagined coming together as one for the purpose of decorating your table, tickling the mind.
 There are animals like penguins, vegetables of every kind, shakers honoring Mt.
-Rushmore, shakers honoring the Beatles and your non typical kinds like: skulls, witches, tombstones and more.
+Rushmore, shakers honoring the Beatles and your non-typical kinds like: skulls, witches, tombstones and more.

-Titanic Museum Attraction
+2. Titanic Museum Attraction

-The tragic sinking of the world famous luxury liner, the RMS Titanic, is a true-life story of infinite intrigue and mystery.
+The tragic sinking of the world-famous luxury liner, the RMS Titanic, is a true-life story of infinite intrigue and mystery.
 Many people’s interest became even more piqued after the 1997 Hollywood motion picture, Titanic, hit theaters.
 Interest in this infamous ship and its quick demise has continued to build and today visitors to the Gatlinburg/Pigeon Forge area can live the experience at the Titanic Museum Attraction.

 Visitors don’t just learn more about this grand ocean liner and its fateful night, but they experience it as the passengers themselves experienced this colossal ship and its short journey before sinking.
-Guests to the Titanic Museum Attraction in Pigeon Forge will walk replicas of the ships hallways, parlors, cabins, and famous grand staircase.
+Guests to the Titanic Museum Attraction in Pigeon Forge will walk replicas of the ship’s hallways, parlors, cabins, and famous grand staircase.
 In addition they will experience this “simulated” tour surrounded by 400 artifacts from real passengers that were aboard the ship.

-Hollywood Star Cars Museum
+3. Hollywood Star Cars Museum

-Cars have long defined an era, a feeling, a sense of their own character.
+Cars have long defined an era, a feeling, and a sense of their own character.
 Famous cars that have appeared in popular movies and television shows have had a similar impact on pop culture and been imprinted on our minds.

 Visitors to the Hollywood Star Cars Museum in Gatlinburg can take a trip through time and see some of the most famous cars that defined an era or moment in pop culture.
 Visitors will see cars that have been stars or characters in their own right from famous movies and television series over the last 50 years.
 These cars are displayed in recreated movie settings with sound, lights and action to recreate that original feeling that so enraptured audiences at one time.